Blystad/bitaddress.org/README.md

  5) BIP38 most likely will not work on mobile devices due to hardware limitations.

 Notice of Copyrights and Licenses:
 ---------------------------------------
+This project is based off code from the bitaddress.org project, for which they retain the copyright.

 The bitaddress.org project, software and embedded resources are copyright bitaddress.org.